If you find prospecting hard, you are not alone.

 - Choose the files you want to save from your computer.
 (You can add as many files as you want)

 - To copy the link, hover the move pointer over the new file.
-It reveals two options: Analytics, Copy link.
+It reveals two options: Analytics, and Copy link.

 - Click ‘Copy link‘.
 And use it as you please.

-Yes, there are dozens of cheaper alternatives to Linkedin Sales Navigator, but the reliability and safety it offers far outweigh its price.
+Yes, there are dozens of cheaper alternatives to LinkedIn Sales Navigator, but the reliability and safety it offers far outweigh its price.

 What can I use LinkedIn Sales Navigator for?